MBB-team/VBA-toolbox/_wiki/Multisession.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 In some experiments, a given subject may perform multiple blocks of the same task.
 It this case, one may want to fit all data at once to maximize the precision of the parameter estimates.
-However, some parameters can differ accross the sessions, like the initial hidden states that should be reinitialized at the beginning of each block.
+However, some parameters can differ accross the sessions, such as the initial hidden states (these should be reinitialized at the beginning of each block).
+More generally, one may want to let some parameters vary over sessions, while others are kept constant (e.g., to test for a specific session effect).

-The toolbox offers a simple way to deal with this situation, as demonstrated in the ```demo_multisession``` script.
+The toolbox offers a simple way to deal with situations of this sort, as demonstrated in the ```demo_multisession``` script.

 # Spliting data into sessions